slatedocs/slate/source/includes/_enrichment.md

 Up to 10 records can be enriched at the same time through this endpoint.

-### Credit Usage

-The enrich endpoint charges you credits for its usage.
-If a verified email is successfully returned or the list of personal emails is revealed, it will cost you 1 credit.
-If an email is not found, but Apollo successfully found ALL of the following information: Name, Linkedin Profile, Current Company Information, Apollo will charge a fraction of a credit.
-Typically this is 0.01 credit per successful enrichment without email.
-But it may be higher depending on your specific plan.

 Duplicate enrichments of the same record will not be charged credits.

 ### Rate Limits